remerjohnson/remerjohnson.github.io/resume.md

 # Experience

 **Metadata Librarian and Data Curation Specialist, UC San Diego**
+**Rank:** Assistant Librarian
 _2014 - current_

-As a member of the Digital Object Metadata Management Unit in the Geisel Library, I clean, map, and transform metadata from data providers to align with the data model of our DAMS (Digital Asset Management System).
-I am the Metadata Analyst on about a dozen digital collections, ranging from Special Collections papers to protein sequencing analysis research.
-I helped to refine and plan new data models for the DAMS that better take advantage of Linked Data, best practices, and decisions that communities (for example the Hydra and Fedora communities) have agreed upon.
+As a member of the Digital Object Metadata unit in the Geisel Library, I clean, map, and transform metadata from data providers to align with the data model of our Digital Collections, also know as the DAMS (Digital Asset Management System).
+I am the sole Metadata Analyst on dozens digital collections, ranging from Special Collections papers to protein sequencing analysis research.
+I helped to refine and plan new data models for the DAMS that better take advantage of Linked Data best practices, and decisions from communities (for example the Samvera and Fedora communities) have agreed upon.

-I also helped streamline digital collection publication, which went from a project-specific customization that took on average many months (sometimes a year) to a standard process taking mere weeks.
+I also helped streamline digital collection publication, which went from a project-specific customization that took on average many months (sometimes a year), to a standard process taking mere weeks.
 This streamlining required planning and collaborating with IT to develop ingest tools that could handle MARC, AT, and Excel source metadata into what we refer to as 'input streams'.

-For context, the UC San Diego DAMS is composed of a triplestore backend (currently undergoing a transition to Fedora 4), Hydra, Blacklight and Solr.
+For context, the UC San Diego DAMS is composed of a custom backend, Blacklight, and Solr.
+We are transitioning to a new stack based on Fedora 4 and Hyrax.
 The metadata I most commonly work with is serialized in RDF/XML, but I am comfortable in many different serializations of RDF.
+I work with many sources of data, including MARC, JSON (via data from APIs), XML, and tabular data.
+I utilize python tools such as Jupyter Lab and `pandas` in order to work with data cleaning and transformation at scale, and to enable reproducibility.

 **Metadata Assistant, Hamilton College**
 _2011-2013_